Blog>Cost Guides>What's the cost of furniture storage?

 • How long you’re hiring the unit for

-• Where the unit’s located
+• Where the unit is located

 As a general rule of thumb, the cost of furniture storage is less in the north of the UK than in the south.
-When it comes to price per square foot, the cost will also vary depending on the size of the storage unit you hire.
-If you hire a bigger storage unit, you’ll find yourself paying less per square foot, although the overall cost will still be higher.

 Long-term furniture storage costs

-Often, if you decide to rent a storage unit long-term, you’ll be able to access discounts, such as two months free.
-This usually requires you to commit to a certain period of time rather than just renewing your agreement each month.
-You could also access lower costs for long-term storage if you pay upfront.
+This usually requires you to commit to a certain period rather than just renewing your agreement each month.

 See the tradespeople we've checked and recommend for your job